-If you have concerns about a member of staff or volunteer at a school, speak to the headteacher.
-If you have concerns about the headteacher, speak to the relevant trust director of education.
+If you have concerns about a member of staff (including supply staff) or volunteer at a school, speak to the headteacher.
+If you have concerns about the headteacher (or a relative of the headteacher working at the school), speak to the relevant trust director of education.
 Details of the headteacher and director of education will be in the school's child protection procedures.